On the road to 2025.

 To adopt agile, organisations will first need to consider what skills and roles will be required.
 Yes, you will need the agile practitioners, agile evangelists, scrum masters and product owners to support the changing implementation methodologies but the roles around the technology will also require change or additional skills.
 You may require cloud architects, Human Centric designers etc. The roles that then remain will need to add new skills.
 Technical Architects will need to understand API lead design, cloud, machine learning and dev ops.
 Functional consultants will need to apply design thinking to understand the business problem, what automation and AI is available how it can be best deployed and working closer with data & analytics consultants.
 I recommend organisations start thinking about their skill set now as the demand for the right resources will massively increase towards the 2025 deadline.

 If you are starting to think about what this will mean for your organisation, Sogeti can help you to take the first concrete steps towards getting the right answers and solutions for your organisation.

-As a global SAP partner, Capgemini is one of the largest and most experienced SAP systems integrators.
-Our 17,500 SAP practitioners leverage Capgemini’s four decades of SAP experience to serve 1,300 clients around the world.
+As a global SAP partner, we are one of the largest and most experienced SAP systems integrators.
+Our 17,500 SAP practitioners leverage Capgemini group's four decades of SAP experience to serve 1,300 clients around the world.
 With more than 3,500 certified resources, we’re Number 1 in SAP S/4HANA® certifications in Europe and Number 1 in SAP certifications overall.